kenenisabeyan/kenobey/README.md

 # 🏗️ Production Build

-To generate an optimized production build:
+To create an optimized production build:

 ```bash
 npm run build
 ```

-The compiled files will be generated inside the:
+The build output will be generated in the:

 ```
 dist/
 ```

-folder and can be deployed to **Vercel**, **Netlify**, or any static hosting provider.
+folder and can be deployed to any static hosting provider.

 ---